RichardShao17/mythesis/README.md

+# Naphthenic Acid thesis
-# mythesis
+# Author: Richard Shao

-So this is where I will document all the code I used from the start to the end of my fourth year thesis in Biochemistry.
-Wahoo.
+This is where I will document all the code I used from the start to the end of my fourth year thesis in Biochemistry

-First things first, after the nanopore sequencing run we are left with 3 files: fast5_fail, fast5_pass and fast5_skip.
+After the nanopore sequencing run we are left with 3 files: fast5_fail, fast5_pass and fast5_skip.
 The below code is capable of basecalling all three of those files (recursive).
 You will need to which specify which nanopore flowcell and kit was used.
 ```
 guppy_basecaller --input_path ./ --save_path ./guppyoutputRS --recursive --flowcell FLO-MIN111 --kit SQK-LSK109 -x "cuda:0"
 ```